-When it comes to credit cards, the main difference between variable and fixed APR boils down to one word: notification.
+When it comes to credit cards, one of the main differences between variable and fixed APR boils down to one word: notification.

-A variable APR is often tied to the prime rate.
-The credit agreement states that the interest rate will vary with the prime rate.
+A variable APR is tied to an index, often the prime rate.
+If you have a variable APR, the credit card agreement will state that the APR is variable and will vary with the prime rate or other index.

 The prime rate is tied to the federal funds rate, set by the Federal Reserve.
 So when you read in the news that the Fed has raised or lowered interest rates, the rates on your variable APR credit card will likely change, too.